zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-developerInit.md

     ![alt-text](../media/portalfx-overview/first-run-debugging-dialog.png "Debugging Not Enabled Dialog")

-1. The platform will sideload the application into the production portal.
+1. The platform will sideload the application into a browser.
 For more information about sideloading extensions, see [portalfx-extensions-sideloading.md](portalfx-extensions-sideloading.md).

    If the  browser displays the message 'Server Error in '/' Application' instead, it is likely that the **NuGet** packages are not yet associated with **Visual Studio**.
 The **Visual Studio** Error List dialog may display the error message that is in the following image.